I Saw Three Ships: Traditional recordings and collected versions

-The famous Appalachian musician Jean Ritchie was recorded by Alan Lomax in 1949 singing a traditional version learnt from her Kentucky family (whose ancestors seemingly brought the song from England), which can be heard courtesy of the Alan Lomax archive.
-Ritchie later recorded the song on her album 'Carols of All Seasons' (1959).
-Whilst Jean Ritchie's family version is the only traditional American version to be recorded, the song was known to be present in the United States in previous decades, particularly in the south.
+Jean Ritchie, a musician from the Appalachian Mountains, was recorded by Alan Lomax in 1949 singing a traditional version learned from her Kentucky family (whose ancestors seemingly brought the song from England), which can be heard courtesy of the Alan Lomax archive.
+Ritchie later recorded the song on her album Carols of All Seasons (1959).
+While Jean Ritchie's family version is the only traditional American version to be recorded, the song was known to be present in the United States in previous decades, particularly in the south.

-Whilst collecting folk songs in the British Isles in 1952, Jean Ritchie and her husband George Pickow encountered the Irish traditional singer Elizabeth Cronin in Macroom, Co.
-Cork, who sang a version called "The Bells of Heaven".
+When they were collecting folk songs in the British Isles in 1952, Jean Ritchie and her husband George Pickow encountered the Irish traditional singer Elizabeth Cronin in Macroom, County Cork, who sang a version called "The Bells of Heaven".

 Arrangements

-An arrangement by Martin Shaw appears in the Oxford Book of Carols.
-The Carols for Choirs series of carol books features arrangements of the carol by both Sir David Willcocks and John Rutter.
-Organist Simon Preston and former conductor of the Choir of King's College, Cambridge, Sir Philip Ledger, have also written arrangements that the choir have performed at the Festival of Nine Lessons and Carols in recent years.
-There is also a more recent choral arrangement by British composer Richard Fox.
-This carol is also featured in the musical Caroline, or Change, but as a counterpoint.
-Adapted by Jon Schmidt on Jon Schmidt Christmas album.
-John Renbourn has arranged it (in a rather free adaptation) for guitar.
-The song appears on Nat King Cole's 1960 album The Magic of Christmas (l/k/a "The Christmas Song"), arranged by Ralph Carmichael.
+An arrangement by Martin Shaw appears in The Oxford Book of Carols.
+The song appears on Nat King Cole's 1960 album The Magic of Christmas.